Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 - Copy the url.
 - In your chosen IDE in the terminal type "git clone (followed by the copied url)".

+How to Fork this project:
+- Log onto github and at the top of this repository there is an option "Fork"
+- This will give you a copy of the repository

 Credits

 - Materilize was used for the navbar, card panels and grid structure https://materializecss.com/